syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/EJ2_ASP.MVC/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-> The `shapeData` in the `ViewBag` object is already assigned to the Maps component in Step 6.
+> The `shapeData` in the `ViewBag` object is already assigned to the Maps component.

 Press <kbd>Ctrl</kbd>+<kbd>F5</kbd> (Windows) or <kbd>⌘</kbd>+<kbd>F5</kbd> (macOS) to run the app.
 Then, the Syncfusion ASP.NET MVC Map control will be rendered in the default web browser.